bitcoin-dot-org/Bitcoin.org/_includes/ref_transactions.md

 {% autocrossref %}

-The op codes used in the scriptPubKeys of standard transactions are:
+The op codes used in the pubkey scripts of standard transactions are:

 * Various data pushing op codes from 0x00 to 0x4e (1--78).
 These aren't
   typically shown in examples, but they must be used to push